SpongePowered/SpongeDocs/source/plugin/event/event-filters.rst

 its parameter and validates that the annotated DataHolder supports the given DataManipulator type.
 This validation is equivalent to ``DataHolder#supports(Class<? extends DataManipulator>)``.

+**In this example the listener will be called only if there is an entity in the event's cause, and if that entity supports the data manipulator ``FlyingData``.**

 .. code-block:: java

 	@Listener
 	public void onInteract(InteractBlockEvent.Secondary event, @First @Supports(FlyingData.class) Entity entity) {
-		// This listener be called so long as the first entity in the event's cause
-		//   supports FlyingData
 		// do something
 	}